Forward Thinking Speaker Series

 Horowitz Theatre

 How to perform when it matters most.
-Dr. Hayley Wickenheiser will discuss her illustrious career and provides inspiration for the next generation of athletes and sports in Canada to perform even better.
+Dr. Hayley Wickenheiser will discuss her illustrious career and provides inspiration for the next generation of athletes in Canada to perform even better.

 Dr. Hayley Wickenheiser is considered one of the best female hockey players in the world.
 Seven world championships, six Olympic appearances, five Olympic medals — she is a titan of sport and a leader both on and off the ice.
 Today, Wickenheiser is the assistant general manager of player development for the Toronto Maple Leafs as well as a community leader, medical doctor, and businesswoman who inspires audiences to give their best in everything they do.